 Skills for the Future

-The programme created 20 paid one year internships which provided a high quality work-based skills development opportunity for new entrants to the sector workforce.
-The programme sought to address identified gaps in core skills, each focusing workplace learning in one of the areas of; collections care and management, digitisation, public programmes, and volunteer development management.
+The MGS Interns Programme 2011-2014 supported 40 paid one-year internships which provided a high-quality work-based skills development opportunity for new entrants to the sector workforce.
+The programme addressed identified gaps in core skills, each focussing workplace learning in one of the areas of; collections care and management, digitisation, public programmes, and volunteer development management.

 Evaluation of Interns Programme 2011 to 2014

 Evaluation of Interns Programme 2011 to 2014 infographic

 Evaluation of the HLF Funded Heritage Horizons Programme

 To discuss the SVQ 3 in Museums and Galleries Practice, contact our Skills Development Managers.